preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 .. image:: add-groups-2.png

 The added groups are now shown.
-You an use the pen to edit the groups's settings, if it's an Omnia Group, or check the group's settings if it's another type if group.
+You an use the pen to edit the groups's settings, if it's an Omnia group, or check the group's settings if it's another type if group.
 Use the dust bin to remove the group from the group.

 .. image:: add-groups-3.png